-Prospective students wishing to enrol for one of the bachelor programmes must comply with one of the following prior education requirements (provided that the student complies with any additional prior education requirements):
+Prospective students wishing to enrol for one of the bachelor programmes must at least comply with one of the following prior education requirements (provided that the student complies with any additional prior education requirements):

-- a. pre-university education (VWO) diploma; - b. a foreign diploma that is equivalent to a VWO certificate according to an international treaty; - c. the certificate for successfully sitting a foundation course examination for a WO or HBO study programme (provided that the student complies with any additional requirements set); - d. the certificate for successfully sitting a final examination for a WO or HBO study programme; - e. another certificate, issued in the Netherlands or otherwise, which the Executive Board qualifies as being at least equivalent to a VWO diploma; - f. entrance examination
+- a. pre-university education (VWO) diploma; - b. a foreign diploma that is equivalent to a VWO certificate according to an international treaty; - c. the certificate for successfully sitting a foundation course examination for a WO or HBO study programme (provided that the student complies with any additional requirements set); - d. the certificate for successfully sitting a final examination for a WO or HBO study programme; - e. another certificate, issued in the Netherlands or otherwise, which the Executive Board qualifies as being at least equivalent to a VWO diploma; - f. partial certificates, that together eliminate all deficiencies, allowing admission under the colloquium doctum